Place Royale, Brussels: Present day and future

-In 2014, the City of Brussels announced plans to restore the square's buildings and atmosphere, with wider sidewalks, new lighting and better enhancement of the facades.
+In 2014, the City of Brussels announced plans to restore the square's buildings and atmosphere, with wider pavements, new lighting and better enhancement of the façades.
 The work was scheduled to start in 2019 and end in 2020.
 However, the project did not see the light of day.
 New plans were put forward in 2021 with the public inquiry led by the City, the heritage organisation Beliris, and the Brussels Secretary of State for Urbanism and Heritage, Pascal Smet (one.brussels).
 If currently, 20% of the Place Royale is devoted to pedestrians and 80% to motorised traffic, the objective of the redevelopment project is to reverse this trend.
 Most of the square will therefore be on one level and the traffic lanes will be modified.
-The natural stone sidewalks, dating from the 18th century, will be preserved, as will the lampposts and paving stones already installed.
-Final plans were put to public consultation in 2021 and work may begin in the future.
+The natural stone pavements, dating from the 18th century, will be preserved, as will the lampposts and paving stones already installed.
+Final plans were put to public consultation in 2021, and work began in 2023.

 Layout

 Rectangular and symmetrical in shape (approximately 77 by 113 m), the Place Royale follows the neoclassical principles, and is modelled after the so-called French royal square, as developed at the end of the 17th century.
-Its buildings being burdened with an architectural servitude, it has undergone few changes since its creation in the 18th century; the statue of Godfrey of Bouillon has replaced that of Prince Charles Alexander of Lorraine; and the original colonnade which enclosed it to the south was destroyed during the opening of the Rue de la Régence/Regentschapstraat in 1827.
+Its buildings being burdened with an architectural servitude, it has undergone few changes since its creation in the 18th century: the statue of Godfrey of Bouillon has replaced that of Prince Charles Alexander of Lorraine and the original colonnade that enclosed it to the south was destroyed during the opening of the Rue de la Régence/Regentschapstraat in 1827.

-Around the square, one can find many cultural institutions of Brussels; the BELvue Museum, the Royal Museums of Fine Arts of Belgium, the Musical Instruments Museum (MIM) (the entrance of which is through the Old England building), the remains of the former Coudenberg Palace (whose entrance is through the BELvue Museum), and the Magritte Museum.
-Other major tourist attractions are located within walking distance of the square; Brussels Park, the Royal Palace, and the Cathedral of St. Michael and St. Gudula.
+Around the square, one can find many museums and cultural institutions: the BELvue Museum, the Royal Museums of Fine Arts of Belgium, the Musical Instruments Museum (MIM) (the entrance of which is through the Old England building), the remains of the former Coudenberg Palace (whose entrance is through the BELvue Museum), and the Magritte Museum.
+Other major tourist attractions are located within walking distance of the square: Brussels Park, the Royal Palace, and the Cathedral of St. Michael and St. Gudula.